thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/install/2.png)

+You will see some output from the results of the command.
 Now we mount the drive so we can install the base system:

     mount /dev/sda1 /mnt